 Most patients experience a noticeable reduction of their dry eye symptoms within 2 weeks of starting ASED therapy.

 If you suffer from dry eye syndrome, and have been frustrated trying to find relief for dry eye, we recommend you consider ASED.
-Contact Calgary Dry Eye Treatment Centre to learn more about ASED and how they can change the way you see.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+Contact Calgary Dry Eye Treatment Centre to learn more about ASED and how they can change the way you see.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.